Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Data/ManageFeatures/readme.md

 ## Use case

-An end-user performing a survey may want to edit features on the map in various ways during the course of their work.
+An end-user performing a survey may want to manage features on the map in various ways during the course of their work.

 ## How to use the sample